 My favourite newsletter is one you’ve never heard of

+The best mailing list I know of isn’t even a mailing list at all.
 That’s because it’s a BCC list.
 It’s from my local farm and gets sent to 20 people who live in the area.
-It doesn’t even use newsletter software like MailChimp (gasp).
+It doesn’t even use mailing list software like MailChimp (gasp) or have automations.

 There’s no on-exit modal, conversion-oriented landing page, or 154-page PDF bonus on their WIX website.